Is Childhood Inactivity Affecting the NHS?

 Government Funding for PE

 These findings have been presented at the same time that the government promised to give an extra £150million per year towards physical education in schools through the PE and Sports Premium funding scheme.
 This was set up in 2013 and gives headteachers funding to improve PE and Sports provision for pupils at their school.
 Many schools used this to help improve their outdoor play areas, work with specially trained sports coaches and buy new equipment.

 As a result of the grant scheme, there have been improvements in PE teaching quality, and an increase in the variety and quality of sports equipment at these schools.
 This study, conducted by Ofsted, also found that many headteachers had used their funding to improve links with sports clubs in the wider community.

 The results of the Generation Inactive study have shown that many children have poor activity levels, and this negatively affects their health.
 Suggestions have been made by ukactive Kids as to how physical fitness levels can be improved and maintained into adult life.

-Recommendations have been made to children’s activity providers which suggest more clear guidance should be given on any available initiatives in the local area.
-This would give schools and local authorities a better opportunity to get kids involved in active play and sports outside of school times.
+Recommendations to children’s activity providers suggests more clear guidance on any available initiatives in the local area.
+This would give schools and local authorities a better opportunity to involve in active play and sports outside of school times.
 By giving children the chance to take part in fun clubs and activities, this can encourage an interest in sport, health and fitness from a young age and help to maintain it into adulthood.

-With better sport and activities provision in primary schools, the importance of living a healthy and active lifestyle will be presented to children from a young age and hopefully remain with them as adults.
-However it’s vital that any new policies do not focus too much on competitive sport and that fun active play is valued as highly.
+With better sport and activities provision in primary schools, children will learn the importance of living a healthy and active lifestyle from a young age.
+This can then hopefully remain with them as adults.
+However it’s vital that any new policies do not focus too much on competitive sport.
+Schools should value fun active play just as highly.